Humorism: Four humors

 Even though humorism theory had several models that used two, three, and five components, the most famous model consists of the four humors described by Hippocrates and developed further by Galen.
 The four humors of Hippocratic medicine are black bile (Greek: μέλαινα χολή, melaina chole), yellow bile (Greek: ξανθὴ χολή, xanthe chole), phlegm (Greek: φλέγμα, phlegma), and blood (Greek: αἷμα, haima).
 Each corresponds to one of the traditional four temperaments.
 Based on Hippocratic medicine, it was believed that for a body to be healthy, the four humors should be balanced in amount and strength.
 The proper blending and balance of the four humors was known as eukrasia.

-Humorism theory was improved by Galen, who incorporated his understanding of the humors into his interpretation of the human body.
+Humorism theory was expanded by Galen, who incorporated his understanding of the humors into his interpretation of the human body.
 He believed the interactions of the humors within the body were the key to investigating the physical nature and function of the organ systems.
 Galen combined his interpretation of the humors with his collection of ideas concerning nature from past philosophers in order to find conclusions about how the body works.
-For example, Galen maintained the idea of the presence of the Platonic tripartite soul, which consisted of "thumos (spiritedness), epithumos (directed spiritedness, i.e. desire), and Sophia (wisdom)".
-Through this, Galen found a connection between these three parts of the soul and the three major organs that were recognized at the time: the brain, the heart, and the liver.
+For example, Galen maintained the idea of the presence of the Platonic tripartite soul, which consisted of "thumos (spiritedness), epithumos (directed spiritedness, i.e. desire), and sophia (wisdom)".
+Through this, Galen found a connection between these three parts of the soul and the three major organs that were recognized at the time: the heart, the liver, and the brain, respectively.
 This idea of connecting vital parts of the soul to vital parts of the body was derived from Aristotle's sense of explaining physical observations, and Galen utilized it to build his view of the human body.
 The organs (named organa) had specific functions (called chreiai) that contributed to the maintenance of the human body, and the expression of these functions is shown in characteristic activities (called energeiai) of a person.
 While the correspondence of parts of the body to the soul was an influential concept, Galen decided that the interaction of the four humors with natural bodily mechanisms were responsible for human development and this connection inspired his understanding of the nature of the components of the body.